-Red panda missing from Virginia Zoo
+Red panda missing from enclosure at Virginia Zoo

 According to the Virginia Zoo, the red panda was not in her enclosure Tuesday morning and crews began a thorough search of zoo grounds.

+Zoo staff, 16 trained volunteers, Norfolk Police and other community have been helping in the search.

+Norfolk Police Department brought a geothermal camera to help search the zoo grounds Tuesday night.

-According to the zoo, red pandas are generally not considered aggressive animals, but like any wild animal its behavior can be unpredictable and you should not try to touch, feed, or capture Sunny yourself.
+According to the zoo, red pandas are generally not considered aggressive animals, but like any wild animal their behavior can be unpredictable and you should not try to touch, feed, or capture Sunny yourself.

 Red pandas are reddish-brown in color, with thick fur and a long tail, and similar in size to a raccoon.
 They can be seen on the ground, but typically are found in trees.